Bylaws of the

 Section 6.
 The Treasurer shall be appointed by the Executive Board and, subject to the directives of the Executive Board, be custodian of all funds, receive all dues and other funds, and disburse all appropriations.
 The Treasurer shall be required to give bond.

 Section 7.
 The Executive Director shall be appointed by the Executive Board and, subject to the directives of the Executive Board, shall develop plans and policies for the accomplishment of the Association's objectives, manage the affairs of the Association, and serve as an ex officio, nonvoting member on all boards and committees.
-The Executive Director also may be the Executive Secretary and Treasurer.
+The Executive Director also may be the Executive Secretary.

 Section 8.
 The terms of newly elected officers, new Members of the Executive Board, and new members of all AAA committees and other appointed bodies shall begin at the close of an annual meeting.